Section I: Basics

 Players new to the setting but with a background in fantasy gaming often find Darkon an easy transition land as it is a mixing of the fantastic and the horrific.

-Other popular starting domains include Mordent, as the countryside is peaceful and familiar and Barovia, due to its history with the setting and familiarity in popular culture.
-Nova Vassa, Dementlieu and Richemulot are also common starting points for a campaign.
+Other popular starting domains include Mordent, as the countryside is peaceful and familiar, and Barovia, due to its history with the setting and familiarity in popular culture.
+Nova Vassa, Dementlieu, and Richemulot are also common starting points for a campaign.

-V: Ravenloft Products
+Section V: Ravenloft Products

 1. Where can I find a list of upcoming Ravenloft releases?